Daily COVID-19 update: 46 new cases reported in Freeborn County - Albert Lea Tribune

 Freeborn County reported its largest new COVID-19 case total in recent weeks with 46 new cases reported Monday, according to the daily update from local health officials.

-The county has now had 2,077 total cases since the start of the pandemic.
-Information about the new cases or how many cases are considered active has not yet been released.
+The county has now had 2,077 total cases since the start of the pandemic, of which 148 are considered active, according to the Freeborn County Public Health Department.

-The new number came as the state also reported an uptick in cases with 3,148 new cases reported, increasing the state’s cumulative total to 423,688.
+The new numbers came as the state also reported an uptick in cases with 3,148 new cases reported, increasing the state’s cumulative total to 423,688.
 Of that number, a little more than 18,000 cases are considered active and 810 people are hospitalized, including 156 in intensive care.

 Thirteen new deaths were reported across the state from seven counties.
 The people who died ranged in age from early 60s to early 90s.
 Seven resided in long-term care or assisted living facilities, and one resided in a hotel or motel.